mark-watson/Java-AI-Book/manuscript/semantic_web.md

     any triples
 -   [DESCRIBE](https://www.w3.org/TR/rdf-sparql-query/#describe) – returns a new RDF graph containing matched resources

-A common matching pattern that I don't cover here is [optional](https://www.w3.org/TR/rdf-sparql-query/#optionals).
+A common matching pattern that I don't cover in this chapter is [optional](https://www.w3.org/TR/rdf-sparql-query/#optionals) but the **optional** matching pattern is used in the examples in the later chapter *Knowledge Graph Navigator*.

 ## Using Jena

 Apache Jena is a complete Java library for developing RDF/RDFS/OWL applications and we will use it in this chapter.
 Other available libraries that we don't use here include RDF4J (used to be Sesame), OWLAPI, AllegroGraph, Protege library, etc.

 The following figure shows a UML diagram for the wrapper classes and interface that I wrote for Jena to make it easier for you to get started.
 My wrapper uses an in-memory RDF repository that supports inference, loading RDF/RDFS/OWL files, and performing both local and remote SPARQL queries.
 If you decide to use semantic web technologies in your development you will eventually want to use the full Jena APIs for programmatically creating new RDF triples, finer control of the type of repository (options are in-memory, disk based, and database), [type definitions](https://www.w3.org/TR/swbp-xsch-datatypes/) and inferencing, and programmatically using query results.
-That said, using my wrapper library is a good place for you to start to start experimenting.
+That said, using my wrapper library is a good place for you to start experimenting.

 Referring to the following figure, the class constructor **JenaApis** opens a new in-memory RDF triple store and supplies the public APIs we will use later.
 The data class **QueryResults** has public class variables for variable names used in a query and a list or rows, one row for each query result.
 The class **Cache** is used internally to cache SPARQL query results for later use without having to require a remote SPARQL endpoint like DBPedia or WikiData.